spapas/django-generic-scaffold/README.rst

 Configuration
 =============

-Most of the time, you'll need to configure three things before using ``django-generic-scaffold``: The form class used for create and update, the access permissions for each generic class based view and the templates that each view will use.
-These can be configured just by settings options to your class.
+Most of the time, you'll need to configure three things before using ``django-generic-scaffold``: The form class used for create and update views, the access permissions for each generic class based view and the templates that each view will use.
+These can be configured just by settings attributes to your ``CrudManager`` class.

 * To configure the form class that will be used, use the option ``form_class``.
-* To configure the template names explicitly, use ``action_template_name`` where actions is ``list, detail, update, create`` or ``delete``.
-So to configure the detail template name to be ``foo.html`` you'll use the option ``detail_template_name = 'foo.html'``.
 * To set the permissions you have to set the ``permissions`` attribute to a dictionary of callables.
 The keys of that dictionary should be ``list, detail, update, create`` or ``delete`` while the values should be callables like ``login_required`` or ``permission_required('permission')`` etc.
+* To configure the template names explicitly, use ``action_template_name``.

-Finally, for any other configuration of the generated class based views you'll need to define mixins that will be passed as a list using the option ``action_mixins`` (again action is either ``list, detail``, etc).
+Finally, for any other configuration of the generated class based views you'll need to define mixins that will be passed to the generated CBV classes as a list using the option ``action_mixins`` (again action is either ``list, detail``, etc).

+Using mixins you can do whatever you want to your resulting CBV classes -- also, by forcing you to use mixins django-generic-scaffold will help you follow bet code practices (DRY).

 API and template tags
 =====================